my1396/R-Notes/docs/0503-Group-and-Apply.md

 - Apply a regression

-  What I like most about `group_modify` is that it automatically <span style='color:#008B45'>adds the group key to the returned results</span>.
+  What I like most about `group_modify` is that it automatically <span class="env-green">adds the group key to the returned results</span>.
 You don't need to specify identifiers by yourself then.

 - Calculate summary statistics